gitpod-io/gitpod-docs/src/release_notes/2019-02-15/february-2019.md

 The CLI for Gitpod has learned new tricks.
 Check out all the cool things you can do with it by typing `gp help`.

-Here are the new commands we've added:
+Here are the new commands we added:

 ### gp init